nerdguidedc/nerdguidedc.github.io/_posts/2017-07-12-extreme-event-game-july-2017.md

   zip: 20418
 tags: [ 'Koshland Science Museum', 'National Academy of Sciences' ]
 excerpt: >
-  Extreme Event is an in-person role-playing game about disaster resilience that is full of twists, turns, and challenging surprises.
+  On July 12, Extreme Event is an in-person role-playing game about disaster resilience that is full of twists, turns, and challenging surprises.
 Work together with other players to prioritize resources, solve challenges, and balance trade-offs.

 ---